AmgadSalama/Security-Monitor/README.md

 Security is our top priority.
 To report security vulnerabilities:

 - **DO NOT** create public GitHub issues
-- Email security concerns to [your-security-email@domain.com]
+- Email security concerns to [amgad dot salama at acm dot org]
 - See our [Security Policy](SECURITY.md) for details

 ## 📋 Roadmap & Future Features